lunardao/dao/README.md

 ### Media

 The Media committee is responsible for updating the web page and twitter.
 The media output is in accordance with LunarDAO mission, decisions and development.
 The committee can also coordinate and recruit members for media productions based on LunarDAOs mission and goals, participate in interviews or initiate media works that are beneficial to the DAO.
-Squad members can contact [moderators](https://forum.lunardao.net/t/welcome-to-lunardao/7) on the [forum](https://forum.lunardao.net) if they want to join the media committee.
+Community members can post on the [forum](https://forum.lunardao.net) if they want to join the Media committee.

 ### Research

 The Research committee conveys research about privacy and anonymity projects and tools.
 This research can serve as a basis for evaluation of investment LIPs for the DAO and as a resource for the community.
-Squad members can contact [moderators](https://forum.lunardao.net/t/welcome-to-lunardao/7) on the [forum](https://forum.lunardao.net)  if they want to join the research committee.
+Community members can post on the [forum](https://forum.lunardao.net) if they want to join the Research committee.

 ### Education